Anne Arundel Medical Center Ranked Among Top Hospitals In The Region

 Annapolis, MD -Anne Arundel Medical Center has once again been ranked among the region’s top hospitals.
-The Hospital founded in 1902 as a not-for-profit hospital operating on a 57-acre land located in Annapolis has been a trail blazer within the region with various recognition both national and regional.
+The Hospital founded in 1902 as a not-for-profit hospital operating on a 57-acre land located in Annapolis has been a trailblazer within the region with various recognition both national and regional.

-The U.S. News and World Report ranked Anne Arundel Medical Center 4th in the state behind John Hopkins Hospital which came first, University of Maryland Medical Center, 2nd, and University of Maryland St. Joseph Medical Center in Towson coming in at 3rd position.
+The U.S. News and World Report ranked Anne Arundel Medical Center 4th in the state behind John Hopkins Hospital which came first, University of Maryland Medical Center, 2nd, and the University of Maryland St. Joseph Medical Center in Towson coming in at 3rd position.

 As of its July 2017 to June 2018 figures, the Hospital had over 4,800 employees with $729 million in operating revenue.
 According to its report, the Hospital also contributed more than $50 million in community benefits.
 These benefits included subsiding programs, charity care, community outreach, health education, and research activities.

 The hospital also earned the Lifeline Gold Plus Receiving Quality Achievement Award from the American Heart Association (AHA) for its outstanding treatment of patients who suffer severe heart attacks.